-- Project Management Reviews (PMR) performed by Local Programs. - Documentation Reviews performed by the Region Local Programs Engineer.
+- Project Management Reviews (PMR) performed by HQ Local Programs. - Documentation Reviews performed by the Region Local Programs Engineer.

-The agency may lose CA status, have its delegation of authority reduced to a project or phase of a project, or be placed on probationary CA. This may be the result of:
+The agency may lose CA status, have its delegation of authority reduced on a project or phase of a project, or be placed on probationary CA. This may be the result of:

-- A PMR or Documentation Review.
+- · A PMR or Documentation Review.

 - An audit by the State Auditor.

 - Final project inspection.

 - The qualifications and experience of the agency staff are altered.

 - A determination from any FHWA oversight activity.

-If a vacancy occurs in the positions described in the CA Agreement as "Approving Authority," the Region Local Programs Engineer shall be notified and may schedule an interview of the replacement person.
+If a vacancy occurs in the positions described in the CA Agreement as "Approving Authority," the Region Local Programs Engineer shall be notified within 30 calendar days and will schedule an interview of the replacement person with HQ LP.
+The Local Agency may have it CA status restricted until the interview is completed.